Wanted! People with a passion to end sexual violence.

 Trained Crisis Interventionist

 KCCASA + ISAS’s comprehensive Sexual Assault Crisis Intervention Training prepares trainees to respond in crisis situations, including serving on our 24-Hour Crisis Hotline.
 A Hotline Advocate is often the first point of contact for those affected by sexual violence.
-You can make a difference by offering non-judgmental emotional support, crisis counseling, and resource information to victims of sexual assault and other interested parties.
+You can make a difference by offering non-judgmental emotional support, crisis counseling, and resource information to victims of sexual assault and human trafficking and other interested parties.

 It may sound intimidating at first, but KCCASA + ISAS provide a free comprehensive training program for hotline volunteers, giving you the tools to feel comfortable and successful in this important position.